 Annual Income Limits apply to the Merrimack Valley and include the following cities/towns: Amesbury, Andover, Billerica, Chelmsford, Dracut, Dunstable, Groveland, Haverhill, Lawrence, Lowell, Merrimac, Methuen, Newburyport, No. Andover, Tewksbury, Tyngsboro, West Newbury, Newburyport, Salisbury and Westford.

-In order to be eligible for mortgage assistance, a household must:
+To be eligible for RAFT assistance, a household must:

-- currently rent or own housing as a primary residence in Massachusetts
+Be a primary residence in Massachusetts currently renting.

 |Household Size||Annual Income Limit|

 If you think you might be eligible for RAFT, complete the online Massachusetts Emergency Housing Payment Assistance Application.

 You will need the following documents to submit your application: